edtro/EdTro.AzureDevOps.Extensions.querybasedboards/public/config.md

 ```
 <br/>

-And finally an example of adding extra fields on the workitem cards:
+Here is an example of adding extra fields on the workitem cards:
 ```json
 {
    "fields":[